HeloiseS/atlasapiclient/paper/paper.md

 `atlasapiclient` is a python client that facilitates the use of the ATLAS API.
 It provides a class-based interface to all the read-write utilities of the API and abstracts away the endpoint URLs and the token management.
-We expect the API to evolve over time which could break the production codes that connect to the ATLAS servers, but by using this client we can mitigate against this by releasing updates to the client that are compatible with the new API, and only require users to download an update rather than directly change their code.

-The `atlasapiclient` was initially designed to be used in our transient stream processing pipeline, but it can now be used to connect other astronomy projects to the ATLAS data and its stream.
+The `atlasapiclient` was initially designed to be used in our transient stream processing pipeline, but it can now also be used to connect other astronomy projects to the ATLAS data and its stream.
 It is currently allowing the follow-up of ATLAS alerts by the Mookodi telescope in the South African Astronomical Observatory.

+We expect the API to evolve over time which could break the production codes that connect to the ATLAS servers.
+By having a dedicated client package that includes a full set of unit and integration tests we can mitigate these issues by releasing updates to the client that are compatible with the new API but do not require users to change their existing code.

 # Acknowledgements